danforth-restorative/digitalskills.info/_posts/2020-10-18-digital-transformation-for-the-rest-of-us.md

 #### One last shout out

 Real quick, before I go.
 I've been binge listening to [IndieHackers](https://www.indiehackers.com/), lately, which has tons of interviews with solo-founders going into all kinda detail about how they started their business.
-It's definitely been an inspiration for me while coming up with this post.
+It's definitely been an been an inspiration for me while working on this idea.
 Highly Recommend.